DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/quick-start.md

     <!-- add screenshot later -->

-3. Wait for the Notebook to be created successfully, click on the access link in the list to enter the Notebook.
+3. Wait for the Notebook to be created successfully, click the access link in the list to enter the Notebook.
 Execute the following command in the Notebook terminal to start the job training.

     ```shell